Research Data Transfer — Globus

 7. On the right, select the destination where you would like the files to be transferred to (MyDrive is the top-level location for LionMail Drive).
 If you don't select a specific folder, the file(s) will be dropped in the generic top-level Drive location.

-8. Click either the Start buttons at the top.
+8. Click the Start button at the top on the side you will be sending the data from.
 You will see a pop-up indicating that the transfer is in progress.

 9. You will receive an automated email from Globus Notification <[email protected]> when the transfer is complete.
 You can also monitor progress using the Activity page in Globus (accessible from the left-hand navigation panel).